Fender Bassman: Narrow panel models, 1954 to 1960

-Fender introduced the model 5D6 "DK" in November 1954 followed by the 5E6 Bassman Amp during early 1955.
-The 5E6-A Bassman model was introduced later that year and included some evolutionary improvements.
+Fender introduced the model 5D6 "DK" in November 1954, which with a few circuit updates became the 5D6-A. It was then followed by the 5E6 during early 1955.
+The 5E6-A revision model was introduced later that year and included some evolutionary improvements.
 Demand for the tweed Bassman amp grew, so Fender increased production.
 By the middle of 1957 more than 1,500 examples of the 5E6 series had been sold.

 In July 1957, Fender introduced the model 5F6 Bassman.
-This model also had four Jensen P10R speakers, but the power supply was redesigned around a single 83 mercury vapor rectifier tube, and a new preamp circuit was introduced that included a three knob tone stack, with separate controls for Treble, Mid and Bass.
+This model also had four Jensen P10R speakers, but the power supply was redesigned around a single 83 mercury vapor rectifier tube, and a new preamp circuit was introduced that included a three-knob tone stack, with separate controls for treble, midrange and bass.
 The power amp included a "long tailed pair" phase inverter, an innovation that noticeably increased the "headroom" or clean power output capability of the amplifier.
-Similar preamp changes were also incorporated in the 5F8 Twin Amp at about the same time, but not on other large size Fender amps.
+Similar preamp changes were also incorporated in the 5F8 Twin Amp at about the same time, but not on other large-size Fender amps.

+5F6-A

 During 1958, Fender introduced the model 5F6-A Bassman model.
 This final 1950s Tweed Bassman model product line included a change from the 83 mercury vapor rectifier tube to the GZ34 rectifier tube, as well as a modification within the Presence control circuit.
 During early 1960, Fender began producing the 5F6-A Bassman with Jensen P10Q speakers.
 The P10Q speakers handle more power and produce better "clean" tones than the earlier P10R speakers.
 The P10R speakers were shipped within all Fender Bassman amps from late 1954 until early 1960.
 Many professional music industry analysts have proclaimed the 1950s Fender 4×10 Bassman amps as the greatest guitar amp ever.
 The first 1954 Fender Tweed 5D6 4×10 circuit generated further Tweed Bassman amplifier development through 1960.
 Several Bassman models were progressively influenced by the 5D6 through the last Fender Tweed 5F6-A Bassman's circuit design.

-The 5F6-A Bassman's design was directly copied by Marshall Amplifiers in their JTM-45 amplifier during the early 1960s.
+The 5F6-A Bassman's design is greatly influential in terms of guitar amplification, as the schematic was directly copied by other manufacturers.
+Marshall Amplification utilized the circuit unmodified in their JTM45 amplifier during the early 1960s.
+The early version of Traynor YBA-1 is also directly copied from 5F6-A circuits, with later versions modified.

-In 1990, Fender began reissuing the 5F6-A Bassman.
-The first series of the reissue were made at the Corona, California facility, and came equipped with four Eminence-made 10" blue frame AlNiCo speakers, and a solid state rectifier unit.
+In 1990, Fender began reissuing the 5F6-A Bassman as a guitar amp.
+The first series of the reissue were made at the Corona, California facility, and came equipped with four Eminence-made 10" blue frame AlNiCo speakers, and a solid-state rectifier unit.
 Later on, production was moved to Ensenada, Baja California, and the model name was altered to "59 Bassman LTD".
 The LTD came equipped with the original 5AR4 rectifier tube, and four Jensen P10R reissue alnico speakers, which was period correct for the original amp.